 Pessimistic: use this strategy if your assumption is that a change to the system software or to a class definition will probably not improve performance of a specific query.
 Run the query and freeze the plan.
 Make the software change.
 Re-run the query with the %NOFPLAN keyword (which causes the frozen plan to be ignored).
 Compare the performance of the two queries.
 If ignoring the frozen plan did not improve performance, keep the plan frozen and remove %NOFPLAN from the query.

 Software Version Upgrade Automatically Freezes Plans

-When you upgrade your system to a new InterSystems software version, existing Query Plans are automatically frozen.
-This ensures that a software upgrade will never degrade the performance of an existing query.
+When you upgrade InterSystems IRIS® data platform to a new major version, existing Query Plans are automatically frozen.
+This ensures that a major software upgrade will never degrade the performance of an existing query.
 After a software version upgrade, perform the following steps for performance-critical queries:

 Execute the query with the plan state as Frozen/Upgrade and monitor performance.
 This is the optimized Query Plan that was created prior to the software upgrade.

 Add the %NOFPLAN keyword to the query, then execute and monitor performance.
 This optimizes the Query Plan using the SQL optimizer provided with the software upgrade.
 It does not unfreeze the existing Query Plan.

 Compare the performance metrics.

 If the %NOFPLAN performance is better, the software upgrade improved the Query Plan.
 Unfreeze the Query Plan.
 Remove the %NOFPLAN keyword.

 If the %NOFPLAN performance is worse, the software upgrade degraded the Query Plan.
 Keep the Query Plan frozen; promote it from Frozen/Upgrade to Frozen/Explicit.
 Remove the %NOFPLAN keyword.

 After testing your performance-critical queries, you can unfreeze all remaining Frozen/Upgrade plans.